 You will receive assistance with class registration when you attend

 MyNortheast is a secure site that provides students, faculty, and administrative staff with world-class intranet and internet services.
-This is where you can check your e-mail, register for courses, and explore the internet.
-In addition, you can stay in contact with your professors through MyNortheast and will see your
+This is where you can check your e-mail, register for courses, and communicate with classmates and professors.

 Can I get credit for past work experience?